Johanna Walton MBACP (Accred.) Counsellor and Consultative Supervisor.

 - Regularly attend Clinical Supervision to monitor my professionalism, ethics and values.

 Prior to becoming a counsellor I managed a range of services in the areas of Housing and Social Services and have knowledge and experience of working with older people and adults with physical and learning disabilities.
 I have always enjoyed working with people from a diverse background and I have always been committed to providing client centred services.

-Since qualifying as a counsellor I have completed specialist training and undertaken counselling work in an organisation specialising in the provision of services for adults, children and young people who have experienced rape or sexual abuse, and I have project managed the extension of an existing rape and sexual abuse counselling service.
-I also have experience of working in a charitable organisation and the NHS, and have worked with a wide range of difficulties, including stress, depression, anxiety, trauma, bereavement and loss, panic attacks, work related stress and relationship issues.
+Since qualifying as a counsellor I have completed specialist training and undertaken counselling work in an organisation specialising in the provision of services for adults, children and children who have experienced rape or sexual abuse, and I have project managed the extension of an existing rape and sexual abuse counselling service.
+I also have experience of working in a charitable organisation and the NHS and have worked with a wide range of difficulties, including stress, depression, anxiety, trauma, bereavement and loss, panic attacks, work-related stress and relationship issues.

-I have worked as a volunteer school based counsellor working with children between the ages of 4 and 11, in addition to working therapeutically in my private practice with teenagers,
+I have worked as a volunteer school-based counsellor working with children between the ages of 4 and 11, in addition to working therapeutically in my private practice with young people aged 14 plus.

-I am committed to my ongoing professional development as a counsellor and frequently attend courses to enhance my work with clients.
-Some of the courses I've completed are;
+I am committed to my ongoing professional development as a counsellor and supervisor, and frequently attend courses to enhance my work with clients.
+Some of the courses I have completed are;

 - Counselling Adults Sexually Abused in Childhood